Ex-Leeds manager ruins fairytale story as he qualifies for 2026 World Cup

 However, Panama's miracle came to pass, with Suriname losing 3-1 to Guatemala, while Panama’s 3-0 win over El Salvador helped Christiansen’s side top the group.

-This prevented Suriname from qualifying for their first World Cup, with the nation just one game from qualification, despite being ranked 126th in the world, ending their fairytale story.
+This now means that Suriname will have to go through the playoffs to qualify for their first World Cup.
+The nation were just one game from qualification, despite being ranked 126th in the world, meaning their fairytale story has now taken a big hit.

 As a result, Panama have now qualified for their second-ever World Cup, with their only previous entry being in 2018.